Oregano is a popular perennial herb to grow in the herb garden, vegetable garden, and food forest. Here are six benefits of oregano in the garden.

-This article may contain affiliate links.
+This page may contain affiliate links.
 Please read my disclosure for more info.

-1. Oregano is easy to grow.
+1. It is easy to grow.

 The dainty white-light pink flowers are an excellent addition to the edible landscape.